twesterhever/squid-dnsbl/README.md

 Please refer to `example-configurations/dnsbl-ip.conf` for a configuration file sample.

-This script handles both IPv4 and IPv6 addresses.
+This script handles both IPv4 and IPv6 addresses, and is also capable of querying the IP addresses enumerated for a FQDN's nameservers against the configured RBLs.

-Be careful in your RBL choice: For example, if the [Spamhaus ZEN](https://www.spamhaus.org/zen/) RBL is used, connection attempts to dynamic IP ranges will be blocked, too.
-A combination of Spamhaus SBL and XBL lists (`sbl-xbl.spamhaus.org`) is therefore considered to be a safer choice for productive environments.
+Be careful in your RBL choice: For example, if the [Spamhaus ZEN](https://www.spamhaus.org/zen/) RBL is used, connection attempts to dynamic IP ranges will be blocked, too, commonly resulting in way too many false positives.
+The combined Spamhaus SBL and XBL list (`sbl-xbl.spamhaus.org`) is therefore considered to be a better choice.

 ## Advanced Settings
 There are some settings for advanced usage of these DNSBL helpers which can be configured